Abstract Submission Information

 • TED-Style talks are concise.
 With only 18 minutes, speakers need to cut out any extraneous ideas so that every word counts.

 The abstract for a TED-Style talk should be a SUMMARY of your presentation, not a description of what you plan to talk about.
 TED-Style talks may be recorded live at the conference for the on-demand event.
-A coach will contact each author selected for a TED-style talk to support their preparations to present at the conference.
-Last year the TED-style talks were well-received and the most talked-about sessions at the conference!

 Other